decompals/decompedia/resources/decomp-intro-melee.md

 Your biggest ally when it comes to completing a game's decomp besides the general community is going to be the tooling built by talented individuals in that community around that game/platform.
 You've already learned about one such example with dtk, which deals with the splitting and symbols stage, and you've probably at least seen decomp.me, which deals with compiling C code and comparing the resulting object file with the one to match.
 I'll briefly mention some other relevant tools before going into detail on [decomp.me](https://decomp.me):
 - [m2c](https://github.com/matt-kempster/m2c)
-    - The C decompiler that decomp.me runs behind the scenes when you first create a scratch or hit the "Decompile" button.
+    - The C decompiler that decomp.me runs behind the scenes when you first create a scratch or hit the "Decompile" button in decomp.me.
 It supports compilers for both the MIPS architecture (used by the N64) and the PowerPC architecture.
 - [objdiff](https://github.com/encounter/objdiff)
     - A UI and CLI tool that allows the quick comparison of symbols, instructions, and other data sections between two object files, basically a more complete version of the righthand UI from decomp.me.
 - [dtk-template](https://github.com/encounter/dtk-template)